braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities.md

 * `Activity.ContentState`: This defines the dynamic data that will be updated over the course of the activity.
 * `ActivityContent`: An object that encapsulates the Live Activity's structure and additional configuration information.

-You will also use SwiftUI to create the UI presentation of the lock screen.
+You will also use SwiftUI to create the UI presentation of the lock screen and Dynamic Island on supported devices.

 Make sure you're familiar with Apple's [prerequisites and limitations][2] for Live Activities, as these constraints are independent from Braze.